History of Chicago in Timeline

 2012: Sanctuary City Ordinance

-In July 2013, the bicycle-sharing system Divvy was launched with 750 bikes and 75 docking stations.
+In July 2013, the Divvy bicycle-sharing system was launched in Chicago with 750 bikes and 75 docking stations.
 It is operated by Lyft for the Chicago Department of Transportation.

-From 2013 through 2018, Chicago was ranked the nation's top metropolitan area for corporate relocations.
+From 2013 through 2018, Chicago was ranked as the nation's top metropolitan area for corporate relocations for six consecutive years.

-In 2013, a report from the Office of the Legislative Inspector General noted that over half of Chicago's elected alderpersons took illegal campaign contributions, highlighting the extent of corruption within the city's political system.
+In 2013, a report from the Office of the Legislative Inspector General indicated that over half of Chicago's elected alderpersons took illegal campaign contributions, highlighting the city's ongoing issues with public corruption.

 2013: Blackhawks Win Stanley Cup